 The high altitude resort of Alpe d’Huez is situated in the southern French Alps.
 It nestles on a mountain shelf at 1860m overlooking the Sarenne Valley, with stunning panoramic views of the Ecrins National Park mountain range.
 The sunny alpine area of the Grandes Rousses massif offers a wide variety of activities for all interests and abilities.
 Alpe d’Huez is renowned for its sunshine record but still boasts good snow conditions throughout the winter season with its high altitude ski area reaching 3330m.

-Other activities and facilities at Alpe d'Huez
+Other activities and facilities in Alpe d'Huez

 The sports centre has an indoor pool and also tennis, squash, trampolining, table tennis, water aerobics, aerobics, climbing walls, football and a well-equipped gym.

-Après ski at Alpe d'Huez
+Après ski in Alpe d'Huez